-- Listen & Watch Download Flash ahead of class time if you don't already have it.
-Then invite small groups to view "How Monkey Stole the Drum" and record the story's folktale features.
+- Listen and Watch: Invite small groups to view "How Monkey Stole the Drum" and record the story's folktale features.
 Revisit the Folktale Writing Workshop and listen again to Rafe Martin and Alma Flor Ada reading their folktales as well.

-- Telling Tales Together Have students test out their folktale knowledge by trying this interactive activity.
+- Telling Tales Together: Have students test out their folktale knowledge by trying the interactive activity.